kirkwoodwest/bitwig-api-flat/README.md

 # bitwig-api-flat
 Bitwig API Flat in one file to use with LLMs.
 This code is property of Bitwig.
 It comes from https://maven.bitwig.com/.

-I did my best to bring the updates to the front here, but can't
+I did my best to bring the updates to the front here and format it into something useful.
+This info comes directly from the Bitwig Studio API Documentation.

 # API Version Updates